google/go-cloud/internal/docs/design.md

 To enable the [Backing services factor][] of a Twelve-Factor Application, Go Cloud includes the ability to construct each of its API objects using identifying URLs.
-The concrete type should have API like this:
+The concrete type's package should include APIs like the
+following:

 ```go
 package foo